charlierg20/tvengine/README.md

 TVEDevKit will be a distribution of TVEngine, containing several development utilities including:
 * TVEngine - Base player system.
 * TVEngine Make - GUI TextVenture Creator.
-~~* .tvhx converter - converts a .tvsc to .tvhx.~~
-~~* .tvcm converter - converts a .tvsc or .tvhx to .tvcm.~~ ~~* .exe converter - create a fully packed .exe from a .tvsc, .tvhx, or .tvcm.
-This can be played without the engine installed.~~
-TVEngine is open source, and so should it's programs.
-We want users to be able to remix, recreate, and study code of various games.
-As such, these parts of TVDevKit have been removed.

 ## Expected Release
 TVEngine 1.0 is expected to release mid-2021.